 Improving the lives of our wounded military heroes through mobility and independence

-Laurie Hollander and Marybeth Vandergrift started with a simple goal: to make a difference in the lives of our most severely wounded and injured service men and women who have served since the start of the Iraq and Afghanistan wars.
+Laurie Hollander and Marybeth Vandergrift started with a simple goal: to make a difference in the lives of our most severely wounded and injured service men and women who had served since the start of the Iraq and Afghanistan wars.
 So, in December of 2009 they got together with some friends and founded Help Our Military Heroes (HOMH).
-Since then HOMH has awarded over 112 adaptive minivans to some of our Nations’ most deserving, and most inspiring, service men and women.
+Since then HOMH has awarded over 113 adaptive minivans to some of our Nations’ most deserving, and most inspiring, service men and women, and has expanded its programs to include pre-Iraq and Afghanistan War veterans as well.
 And they have done it while ensuring 100% of your donation goes towards the mission of helping our heroes in need.

 HOMH was co-founded in 2009 by Laurie and Ted Hollander and Marybeth Vandergrift.
 Our Executive Board is comprised of veterans, educators, athletes, lawyers, and business executives who all come together with one goal: to make life better for our wounded servicemen and women.